-The display of goods on the footpath and/or temporary advertising signs on the footpaths requires separate approval from Council.
-Please note that "A-Frame" advertising is not permitted in any location throughout Waverley.
+The display of goods on the footpath and/or temporary or movable advertising signs on the footpaths requires separate approval from Council as part of an 'Activity Application'.

 Cafes and restaurants wishing to serve alcohol are required to apply for a separate license under the Liquor Act 2007.